havelessbemore/circle-ds/docs/classes/CircularDeque.md

 ▸ **pop**(): `undefined` \| `T`

-Removes the last element from the deque.
+Removes the last element added to the stack and returns it.

 #### Returns

 `undefined` \| `T`

-the last element, or `undefined` if empty.
+The last element of the stack, or `undefined` if the stack is empty.

 #### Implementation of